Nick-Mc/TVC/README.md

 # TVC
 ## Thrust Vector Controller Summary
 * This Repository will contain code that enables my thrust vector controller to work and basic a description of my methodology of its design.
-My goal is to have a design that can move the motor due using data from the IMU by the end of May 2023.
+My goal is to have a design that can move the motor using data from the IMU

 ## Why a TVC?
 I am currently a student studying aerospace engineering, and I wanted to start a personal project that was related to aerospace.
 I chose a TVC because it is a simple enough project that I can complete it during the semester, as well as being relatively cheap.